 You’ll also be able to immediately turn the result of your audience analysis into action.

-Analyze the bottom of the funnel users and use customer relationship management (CRM) tools to focus on every part of the customer experience (CX).
+Analyze the bottom-of-the-funnel users and use customer relationship management (CRM) tools to focus on every part of the customer experience (CX).

 These will give you a better understanding of the people who purchased your products, including their demographics, the touchpoints on their customer journey, and the content that eventually made them hit the Buy button.